 December 21, 2021

-One of the reasons I love being the Residential Programs Manager at Irby Ranch is getting to know all of the unique residents.
+One of the reasons I love being the Residential Programs Manager at Irby Ranch in Pleasanton, CA is getting to know all of the unique residents.
 Jennifer, who is this month’s Irby Ranch Resident Spotlight, is a great example.
 Jennifer lives at Irby Ranch with her young daughter and partner.
 She is a great advocate for living independently.
 “Just because we have different kinds of learning and other types of disabilities, it doesn’t mean that we can’t do what other people do,” she told me recently.
 “You can’t judge a book by its cover – a lot of people have disabilities but these same people are doctors, engineers, and stuff.
 You can’t doubt their ability to live how they want to live.”

 Hear what Jennifer had to say when we interviewed her for our Sunflower Showcase event.